 By accurately identifying the classification the skin tear and being aware of the correct product selection to accurately manage the wound presentation this will help improve healing rates.
+Please see appendix 1 below for Forth Valley Skin Tear Pathway

 Treatment plans should reflect the best up to date available evidence.